awadih/digital-clock-with-React/README.md

-# digital-clock-with-React
+# A digital clock with React Framework

 A React-app with a digital clock

 ## Local Development